-Located in the heart of the city, Kuala Lumpur’s bird park, popularly known as KL Bird Park takes you amidst nature as soon as you buy the ticket to it.
-A sprawling campus divided into zones, some of which let the birds fly free while others that restrict them to certain areas.
+Located in the heart of the city, Kuala Lumpur’s bird park, popularly known as KL Bird Park takes you amidst nature as soon as you buy a ticket to it.
+A sprawling campus is divided into zones, some of which let the birds fly free while others restrict them to certain areas.

-Visit KL Bird Park – Things To Do in Kuala Lumpur.
+Visit KL Bird Park – Things To Do in Kuala Lumpur

-200 Bird Species.
+200 Bird Species

 I was told there are about 200 species of birds in this park.
 Though I must admit I would have observed something like 30-40 only.
-But then I am not bird specialist and am bound to miss the minor differences.
+But then I am not a bird specialist and am bound to miss the minor differences.
 I do remember some very colorful birds in bright colors.
 And some in so many colors that I was tempted to count the colors – if they were to sit down for some time.

-First Zone of KL Bird Park.
+First Zone of KL Bird Park